totalnoMartina/moon-child-yoga/README.md

 ![Balsamiq Wireframe](readme-images/wireframe.png?raw=true)

 The original idea included already known logo and the images wrapped around with text provided all by Dominika.
+Wireframes are made in [Balsamiq](https://balsamiq.com/).

+# Operating system

+This website is made on "Linux penguin 5.4.119-14945-gafc97d54f809 #1 SMP PREEMPT Thu Aug 19 19:24:09 PDT 2021 x86_64 GNU/Linux" operating system on a "ASUS Chomebook".

 # Design

 ## Colour scheme

 The colour scheme for the website was chosen in agreement with Dominka.
 Her logo was in dark colours and with blue representing night and deep water, while her photos are pink and purple which helped decide on the shades.
 Good use of website called [Coolors](https://coolors.co/97ead2-8cc7a1-816e94-74226c-4b2142) when choosing colours.
 The image of the color palette is below.